-Another positive aspect of spoken language is that it can help people to avoid misunderstandings, because our manner is almost obvious when we are speaking and others can easily understand better what we mean at the moment while writing is the language of arid, you may say something and another person conclude a meaning completely different from what you have meant.
+Another positive aspect of spoken communication is that it can help people to avoid misunderstanding because our manner is almost obvious when we are speaking, and others can easily understand what we mean.
+However, writing is the language of arid, you may say something and the receiver of the message may misinterpret your point.
 No one can understand your emotions purely through writing.

-Although writing is a very powerful tool in making communications, but it lacks good data transferring speed and precision of intention understanding. in addition it has been always easier to talk instead of writing.
+Although writing is a very powerful tool in making communication, it is slow and prone to misunderstanding. in addition, it has been always easier to talk than to write.

+Weak natural English.
+Read samples to learn natural meaning with authentic voc and collocations.

+Using awkward voc does not increase your score.
+The most appropriate voc gives you the best meaning.
+These words destroyed your grammar.

+Grammatical mistakes or vague/incorrect uses of words make the writing difficult to understand.